JetBrains/teamcity-documentation/topics/teamcity-cloud-subscription-and-licensing.md

 <td>

 Self-hosted [build agents](build-agent.md) are "bring-your-own" build agents that can be connected to TeamCity Cloud, but are hosted and managed by the customer.
 Self-hosted build agents are useful if you require your own specialized set of build software, specialized build environments, and so on.

+You can spend build credits on adding an unlimited number of self-hosted build agents to your instance at a flat monthly rate.
+These agents do not draw on any additional build credits and can run an unlimited number of builds.

+When a self-hosted build agent is redeemed in your TeamCity Cloud instance, it increases the number of concurrent builds you can perform on self-hosted agents by 1.

 </td>